On the stabilizing effect of swimming in an active suspension: Introduction

 \subsubsection{Zero translational diffusion}

+The $\bx$-diffusion plays no role in our linear arguments and, in the nonlinear arguments, is only used to control the term $\bu \cdot \nabla_x f$ semilinearly.
 We anticipate that much of our analysis can be generalized to $\kappa = 0$, in which case the model is quasilinear-in-$\bx$.
-One approach would be to incorporate a term $\overline{\bu} \cdot \nabla_x$ into the Guo and hypocoercivity schemes, where $\overline\bu$ is a known function.
+One possible approach would be to incorporate a term $\overline{\bu} \cdot \nabla_x$ into the Guo and hypocoercivity schemes, where $\overline\bu$ is a known function.